kintohub/kintohub-docs/docs/workspaces.md

 5. Click **Authorize KintoHub**
 ![Screenshot - Authorize KintoHub](/docs/assets/connecting-a-github-organization-4-5.png)

-> Note: We currently access your entire Github repository.
-We're working on limiting this access and you can always revoke our access on Github itself.
+> Note: We currently access your entire GitHub repository.
+We're working on limiting this access and you can always revoke our access on GitHub itself.

 ## Managing Workspaces